 The problem is “spend less than you make” is not a message most of us want to hear.
 It doesn’t sound magical.
 It doesn’t sound financially sophisticated.
 It doesn’t sound like something Bill Gates or Warren Buffet or Mark Zuckerberg or Jeff Bezos or Elon Musk would do.
 (What’s up with the lack of women on this list?)

 But the cold hard truth is that “spend less than you make” is the most efficient way to build wealth.

 Likely because it means changing the way we’ve been living.
 Changing how we shop for groceries.
-Changing how often we eat out at restaurants, kicking cable TV to the curb, skipping that next shopping trip, packing peanut butter and jelly sandwiches for work, selling our gas guzzling car, or any number of other changes that totally sound awful.
+Changing how often we eat out at restaurants, kicking cable TV to the curb, skipping that next shopping trip, packing peanut butter and jelly sandwiches for work, selling our gas-guzzling car, or any number of other changes that sound totally awful.

 But you know what else is completely awful?